Album Review: Mastodon – Emperor of Sand

 Reflecting on the nature of time with sand as the hourglass, “Steambreather” references The Nazca Lines, huge ancient geoglyphs in the desert of southern Peru, while “Ancient Kingdom”, which at times sounds like Soundgarden, Motorhead and Faith No More, boasts lyrics Iron Maiden would be proud of: “When the Sultan gives order to take your head/ You must ride the wind to safety, or you’ll end up dead.”

-From the incendiary solos of “Word to the Wise” to the evocatively personal/universal lyrics (“The throne of maladies/ It’s right in front of me/ Your malignancy”), Emperor of Sand proves cathartic for the listener, and hopefully, for the band members as well.
+From the incendiary solos of “Word to the Wise” to the evocatively personal/universal lyrics (“The throne of maladies/ It’s right in front of me/ Your malignancy”), Emperor of Sand proves cathartic for the listener and, hopefully, for the band members as well.

 Essential Tracks: “Show Yourself”, “Word to the Wise”, and “Roots Remain”